PhilippeBekaert/snd-hdspe/README.md

       make clean

-**Note**
+**Supported hardware**

+- The hdspe driver focusses on the current range of RME HDSPe cards: MADI, AES, RayDAT, AIO Pro (AIO is supported as well).

 - The RME HDSPe MADI-FX is a different beast and is not (yet) supported by this driver.
 See [Adrian Knoths MADI-FX driver work in progress](https://github.com/adiknoth/madifx).

-- Older RME HDSP cards are not supported by this driver either.
+- Older RME HDSP cards are not supported by this driver.
 Use the stock snd-hdsp driver for the RPM, Digiface, Multiface, etc...

 **Status**